offen/docker-volume-backup/README.md

 - The original image is based on `ubuntu` and requires additional tools, making it heavy.
 This version is roughly 1/25 in compressed size (it's ~12MB).
-- The original image uses a shell script, when this version is written in Go, which makes it easier to extend and maintain (more verbose too).
+- The original image uses a shell script, when this version is written in Go.
 - The original image proposed to handle backup rotation through AWS S3 lifecycle policies.
 This image adds the option to rotate away old backups through the same command so this functionality can also be offered for non-AWS storage backends like MinIO.
 Local copies of backups can also be pruned once they reach a certain age.
 - InfluxDB specific functionality from the original image was removed.
 - `arm64` and `arm/v7` architectures are supported.
 - Docker in Swarm mode is supported.
-- Notifications on failed backups are supported
+- Notifications on finished backups are supported.
-- IAM authentication through instance profiles is supported
+- IAM authentication through instance profiles is supported.